Product May Have Been Discontinued

 Wild Calling!
 Xotics Essentials Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.

 The Wild Calling!
-Xotic Essentials product line includes 3 dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+Xotic Essentials product line includes 2 dry dog foods.

 Wild Calling!
-Xotic Essentials Bison Meal was selected to represent the other products in the line for this review.
+Xotic Essentials Bison Meal was selected to represent both products in the line for this review.

 Wild Calling!
 Xotic Essentials Bison Meal